wjccst/arise_doc/docs/source/guide.rst

 .. code-block:: console

-   $ docker exec -it arise /bin/bash
+   $ docker exec -it atlas /bin/bash

 Once inside the container, navigate to the appropriate directory and execute the following commands: